 The Way Station

-New Facility to Offer a Range of Services for Individuals Experiencing Homelessness
+Opening This Fall: New Facility to Offer a Range of Services for Individuals Experiencing Homelessness

 The Way Station: A resting point on the journey.

-Recognizing this need in our region, Unity Care NW, Opportunity Council, PeaceHealth, and the Whatcom County Health Department, have partnered to repurpose Whatcom County’s 1500 N. State Street property as the location for a collaborative project.
-The Way Station will provide individuals and families experiencing homelessness with a range of health and social services to assist their transition to sustainable housing.
-This unique facility will serve people in need of hygiene, medical and behavioral health care, and/or medical respite.
-Patients experiencing homelessness who are discharged from the hospital can recuperate and heal safely at The Way Station and access wrap around services, including help into long-term housing.
+Recognizing this need in our region, Unity Care NW, Opportunity Council, PeaceHealth, and the Whatcom County Health Department, have partnered to establish The Way Station at Whatcom County’s 1500 N. State Street property.
+This innovative facility will offer anyone experiencing homelessness hygiene, medical and behavioral health care.
+Patients experiencing homelessness who are discharged from the hospital can

-Project Scope & Services:
+Project Scope & Services

 • Medical and Behavioral Health care services provided by Unity Care NW with expanded access to laboratory testing for illness, vaccine administration, and health monitoring.